-Itanagar, February 8: Chief Minister Pema Khandu on Sunday reaffirmed the Arunachal Pradesh government’s commitment to preserving and promoting the state’s indigenous spiritual traditions, stating that faiths endure not merely through belief but through institutional support, education, and social recognition.
+Itanagar, February 8: Arunachal Pradesh Chief Minister Pema Khandu on Sunday reaffirmed the state government's commitment to preserving and promoting indigenous spiritual traditions, emphasizing that faiths survive not only through belief but also through institutional support, education, and social recognition.

 ![]() |